 - Sign your MAT Program treatment agreement.

-- You will meet with a MAT provider to discuss medication options and begin treatment.
+- Meet with a MAT provider to discuss medication options and begin treatment.

 What to Expect

-- Once in the program, you are eligible for wrap-around services that could include: Therapy (individual and groups), case management, legal services, financial wellness, and other comprehensive services.
+- Once in the program, you are eligible for wrap-around services that could include: Primary care, therapy (individual and groups), case management, legal services, financial wellness, psychiatry, chronic disease management, and other comprehensive services.

 - If needed, we can verify your treatment for outside agencies (i.e. courts).
 We will also advocate for you, as appropriate.

-- MAT clinic appointments can range from 4x per week to 1x per month, depending on where you are in your recovery.
+- MAT clinic appointments can range from 3x per week to 1x per month, depending on where you are in your recovery process.